-10.15 / The quality of accommodation for older people is more specific than for other types of housing.
+14.15 / The quality of accommodation for older people is more specific than for other types of housing.
 We will assess the quality of new homes proposed with particular regard to:

-- design features suitable for dementia sufferers5 both in the home and in shared spaces which are part of the development; - availability of on-site care and support; - facilities in the development or nearby for community and social interaction; - access to technology such as tele-care; - Wi-Fi and broadband: - 5 Healthy Building Note 08-02.
-Dementia-friendly Health and Social Care Environments (Department of Health, 2015) should be consulted.
+- design features suitable for dementia sufferers both in the home and in shared spaces which are part of the development;

+- availability of on-site care and support;

+- facilities in the development or nearby for community and social interaction;

+- access to technology such as tele-care;

+- Wi-Fi and broadband;

 - storage options for mobility scooters;

 - adaptability of the units for future mobility needs; and

 - access to public transport.

-10.16 / The location of this type of housing can be critical in ensuring a high quality of life for older residents and contributing to their independence.
+14.16 / The location of this type of housing can be critical in ensuring a high quality of life for older residents and contributing to their independence.
 Older people are more likely to suffer from memory loss, which may lead to feelings of vulnerability, loss of self-confidence and independence.
 Where older people's housing is being redeveloped, the re-provision will preferably be in the vicinity of the original accommodation to ensure residents can maintain familiarity with their surroundings and their networks of friends and family.

-10.17 / Housing developed specifically for older people will be subject to conditions to ensure it continues to be used for its original purpose - this may include a minimum age for the occupants or the continued delivery of on-site care, where this is included as part of the original development.
+14.17 / Housing developed specifically for older people will be subject to conditions to ensure it continues to be used for its original purpose - this may include a minimum age for the occupants or the continued delivery of on-site care, where this is included as part of the original development.